kylelaverty/kylelaverty/README.md

 My name is Kyle Laverty (he/him) and I'm a Software Development Manager from Canada.

-## 👪 I'm a Husband, Father, Developer and Manager:
+## 👪 I'm a Husband, Father, Developer and People Leader:
 - 🔭 I’m currently working on work 😄
 - 🌱 I’m currently learning some Go.
 - 💬 Ask me about AWS, C#, WPF, Terraform